bjlittle/iris/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: "\U000IF4FO Custom Issue"
-about: Describe this issue template's purpose here.
+about: Submit an issue to help us improve Iris
 title: ''
-labels: ''
+labels: 'New: Issue'
 assignees: ''

 ---